kashw2/My-Brain/SES/QFESAID.md

 And AED is used only for people who are unresponsive and not breathing normally

 CPR must be continued until the AED is turned on and pads attached

+**For every minute defibrillation is delayed, there is a ~10% reduction in chance of survival**

+#### AED Setup and Use

+- Attach the AED pads and follow verbal prompts
+- Casualty may need to have excessive hair removed